catherinechowdhury/web_development_project/README.md

 ## Web Development Project
 ---

-Users will be able to learn Chinese by practicing basic conversation prompts with other users.
-Users will also be able to create a question and allow others to respond.
+Users will be able to learn Chinese by practicing basic conversation with other users.
+Website under development.

 ![Image](/public/images/Flowchart.jpeg)